 Writers need an objective, external perspective on our writing because we’re over-involved.
 Enmeshed.
 Co-dependent.
 We love our words, characters, chapters, paragraphs, even our titles.
 We can’t see them for who they really are because we created them.

-Our writings are our children, fellow scribes – and we don’t want to hear the truth about our kids.
-But the best thing we can do as parents is to get feedback on how our kids are doing in this world.
+Our writing is like a child – and we don’t want to hear the truth about our kid, do we?
+But the best thing we can do as parents is to get feedback on how our children are really doing in this world.

-Start with “May I?”
 When you solicit writing feedback, you are asking for a rather large favor.
 It takes time to read your book/chapter/article/sonnet/song/script, and it takes even longer to formulate a response that is kind yet helpful.
 Is this the right time to ask for writing feedback?
 I’m talking about in your reviewer’s life.
-If she’s coping with a divorce, move to another country, or a million-dollar lottery reward?
-Then don’t ask her for writing feedback.
-Ask her how you can help her.
+If she’s coping with a divorce, moving to another country, or receiving a million-dollar lottery award, then she won’t have time or energy to give you feedback on your writing.
+Instead, ask her what you can do to make her life easier.

-Find the most qualified reviewer.
 Before you approach someone, ask yourself if the person you’re soliciting feedback from (from whom you are soliciting feedback, excuse me) a writer, an expert outstanding in his field or backyard, or your mom who loves everything you write?
 If, for instance, you’re asking for writing feedback on characterization in your children’s picture book, then you shouldn’t approach a nonfiction blogger like me.
-If you’re hoping to make money blogging, don’t ask Anne Lamott for her writing advice or read her book on birds.
+If you’re hoping to get your thesis published in an academic textbook, don’t ask Anne Lamott for writing advice.
 Make sure your reviewer knows something about your topic.

 If you aren’t sure what to ask your reviewer to focus on, read 17 Reasons Manuscripts are Rejected – How to Get Published.
 You’ll find ways to improve your writing by paying attention to things such as book pacing, stock characterization, and flowery writing.

-Encourage honesty by pointing out a flaw or two.
-Show your reviewer that you are open to all types of critical writing feedback by sharing your struggles and weaknesses with specific aspects of your book or article.
+Show your reviewer that you are open to all types of feedback, both positive and negative, by sharing your struggles and weaknesses with specific aspects of your book or article.
 And be serious about NOT getting offended or feeling personally attacked if your review offers critical writing feedback.
-Man up, or be a brave princess warrior writer.
-Whatever works for you.

 When you’re giving writing feedback, do not offer more than was asked.
 I was recently asked to give feedback on a YouTube video.
 I’ve never made anything out of YouTube or distributed videos.
 I can’t give the type of feedback this person needs – but I am so tempted to offer other kinds of feedback!
 That is the wrong way to give feedback, writing or otherwise.
 Stick to the menu, do not veer away, or you risk offending your fellow writer, wasting time, and setting yourself up for future problems.

 One tip on giving writing feedback is all I have time for, fellow scribes.
 I want to write more but I have to walk my dogs before lunch.
-The forest is calling, and my dogs’ bladders are bursting!
+The forest is calling, and so are my dogs!